kairosity/mp3-snapathon/README.md

     <img src="static/images/user-flow/exploratory-user-flow.png">
 </p>

 Whichever route the user takes, the end goal is registration.
-I have included guest (non-registered) access to "Recent Winners" and "Browse" specifically to cater for users who want to feel the product before they commit.
+I have included guest (non-registered) access to "Winners" and "Browse" specifically to cater for users who want to feel the product before they commit.
 The online version of consumers picking things and turning them over in shops.
 For tactile, more suspicious consumers, these exploratory routes to the business goal are important to assure them the product is sound.

-### Other Accessible Pages (for users not logged in):

-1. __*Photo detail pages:*__ Via "browse" or "winners", a guest user can access a photo details page, that displays the image in question alongisde relevant details as well as the user who created it and a link to that user profile.
-2. __*User profiles:*__ Via the above photo details page, a guest user can also view another user's profile page and see their entries, award-winning images, images they've voted for as well as user points.

-### Navigation (logged in):
+### Logged in Users

+#### Navigation pages accessible for users who are logged in:

 1. __*Home*__ - The major differences are: a welcome message referencing the user's username, no login & register buttons on the main view and no repeat cta "register" link below the "review the competition rules" link.